-Still, the “rules” and any potential constraints can be hazy, allowing for personal interpretation and the creation of a totally unique beer.
+Still, the “rules” and potential constraints can be hazy, allowing for personal interpretation and creating a unique beer.

-While it might seem intimidating, brewing beer isn’t as complex as you might imagine.
+While it might seem intimidating, brewing beer isn’t as complex as you imagine.

 Of course, that’s the simplified version, but those steps never change.